devops329/devops/courseDevelopmentNotes.md

 Have a login ID and a action ID.
 The action ID is what you use for grading.
 An admin user can change their Action ID.
 Everyone else the two IDs are always the same.

+Fix the deliverable steps to reflect the autograder usage.

 Change instruction for when they fork, add ta as collaborator

 - ☑ 🟢 [⓵ Manual deployment: JWT Pizza](deliverable1ManualDeploy/deliverable1ManualDeploy.md)